 West Lake STEM is home to the Mighty Mustangs, and we feel honored to advance this chapter of West Lake’s powerful legacy.

-West Lake STEM empowers students to achieve their personal best through a discovery-based, collaborative approach as used in the science, technology, engineering, and math (STEM) fields.
+West Lake STEM empowers all students to achieve their personal best through a discovery-based, collaborative approach as used in the science, technology, engineering, and math (STEM) fields.

 Each member of West Lake STEM will demonstrate a personal best through solving problems, persevering, and learning by doing.